 All the next day, the news was going on about how flooding is the most dangerous part of the storm so, later that night, when I went to bed, it was on my mind.
 That same night, I had another dream.
 In the dream, I saw water in our yard but it did not come near our house.

 As soon as I woke up and had a moment to think about the dream, I knew that God was letting me know that I had nothing to fear from flooding.

 After getting out of bed and on my way to the coffee pot, I stuck my head into the office and saw my husband reading the news online.

 “What are you going to do about work?”
 I asked from the kitchen while pouring a cup of coffee.

 “Bruce and I decided if the bridges are closed we will close the plants,” he replied.

 “No. I am going in.
 Bruce decided to keep his plant open anyway, so I’m going in too.”

 This was not good.
-Free will leads to bad outcomes when people make bad choices, and I didn’t think this plan was a good idea.
+I believe free will leads to bad outcomes when people make bad choices and I didn’t think this plan was a good idea.

-“I don’t think being supportive of his bad decision is the right thing to do,” I said, confident that he would be safer at home and trying my best to convince him.
+“I don’t think being supportive of his bad decision is the right thing to do,” I said, certain that he would be safer at home and trying my best to convince him.

 He wasn’t moved.
-Seeing that his mind was set, I knew from experience that it was pointless to argue.
-Nothing would change his mind.
-At least nothing I said.
-But all was not lost.
+Seeing that his mind was set, I knew from past experience that it was pointless to argue.
+NOTHING would change his mind.
+At least nothing I said, but all was not lost.